ourownstory/swiss-cheese/python/kedro.md

 We then need to delete the pre-existing `[build-system]` section that is referring to `setuptools`.
 In fact, we can delete all other `[tool.setuptools.xyz]` sections, as well.

-Then we can deal with the `[project]` sections:
+Then we deal with the `[project]` sections:
 The main `[project]` section can be deleted (or merged) as we replaced it with our `[tool.poetry]` section.
 The `[project.scripts]` section we can simply rename to `[tool.poetry.scripts]`.
-We also rename `[project.entry-points."kedro.hooks"]` to `[tool.poetry.plugins."kedro.hooks"]` (Note: Not certain that this is correct though.)
+We also rename `[project.entry-points."kedro.hooks"]` to `[tool.poetry.plugins."kedro.hooks"]`.

-Further, we need to add any further required packages, that the template had defined in `projectname/requirements.txt` to our new `[tool.poetry.dependencies]` section.
+Further, we need to add any required packages, which the template had defined in `projectname/requirements.txt` to our new `[tool.poetry.dependencies]` section.

-Now, our `projectname/pyproject.toml` file looks like this:
+Finally, our `projectname/pyproject.toml` file looks like this:
 ```
 [build-system]
 requires = ["poetry-core"]